![]() |

 140 and 266) maintained their numbers after the shift, as did dirt routes

-NV 8A and NV 34.
-This process was complete by 1980; see Andy Field's table of
+NV 8A and NV 34; this process was complete by 1980.

-numbers.
 Note that this did not affect Interstates or US routes, nor did

 Washington state's shift in 1964/1970 from purely numeric primary routes and

-suffixed secondary routes to the present state highway numbering system
+suffixed secondary routes to the present state highway numbering system,

-here), nor did the 1930's
+nor did the 1930's Maine Great Renumbering.

 With a very few notable exceptions, all routes signed as Interstate, even non-chargeable mileage, must meet certain requirements: complete control of access (see controlled access, essentially freeway [q.v.] grade), minimums for travel lane and shoulder size, and minimum design speeds.
 Under present federal law (specifically the Intermodal Surface Transportation Efficiency Act [ISTEA] of 1991, in 23 USC 103), funds are provided for construction, maintenance and (where it does not change capacity) reconstruction.
 This funding structure is quite different from the US highway system (q.v.), which has since been relegated to second-tier.